Lobster trap: History

 The lobster trap was invented in 1808 by Ebenezer Thorndike of Swampscott, Massachusetts.
 By 1810, the wooden lath trap is said to have originated in Cape Cod, Massachusetts.
 New England fishermen in the United States used it for years before American companies introduced it to the Canadian fishery through their Atlantic coast canneries.

 An 1899 report by the United States Fish Commission on the Lobster Fishery Of Maine, described the local "lath pots" used by Maine lobster fishers:

 Safety

 Lobster fishermen who become entangled in the trap line are at risk of drowning if they are pulled overboard.
-Best practices have been developed to prevent and reduce entanglement, and to facilitate getting fishermen who have fallen overboard back onto their vessels.
+Best practices have been developed to prevent and reduce entanglement and to facilitate getting fishermen who have fallen overboard back onto their vessels.

 Rope-less lobster traps

-As whales can get entangled in ropes, there is currently research going on into development of rope-less lobster traps.
+As whales can get entangled in ropes, there is currently research going on into the development of rope-less lobster traps.
 Some designs have already been developed.